shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 !!! note
 The `getExportDataForBatch()` must return serialized array of rows indexed by its ID

-Now we can export categories data (name, description, parentId, level, and uuid) into elasticsearch with `./phing elasticsearch-export -D elasticsearch.index=category` (index have to be created first, see the step above).
+Now we can export categories data (name, description, parentId, level, and uuid) into Elasticsearch with `./phing elasticsearch-export -D elasticsearch.index=category` (index have to be created first, see the step above).

 ### Exporting via cron